COVID-19 cases climbing, wiping out months of progress | WTOP

-COVID-19 deaths and cases in the U.S. have climbed back to levels not seen since last winter, wiping out months of progress and potentially bolstering President Joe Biden’s argument for his sweeping new vaccination requirements.
+COVID-19 deaths and cases in the U.S. have climbed back to levels not seen since last winter, erasing months of progress and potentially bolstering President Joe Biden’s argument for his sweeping new vaccination requirements.

 The cases — driven by the delta variant combined with resistance among some Americans to getting the vaccine — are concentrated mostly in the South.